Amanda King MA, Registered Member BACP

 I have worked with clients on a variety of issues affecting their lives; including relationship and family problems, abuse, low self esteem, coping with illness, feeling overwhelmed by life, anxiety and loss.

-I also work as a staff counsellor at a Women's Centre.
+I also work as a staff counsellor at a Women's Centre and as a school counsellor.

 In accordance with the BACP's ethical framework, I undergo regular training to develop and enhance my practice.